RH-devs/sane-again/README.md

 - Run the command heroku login -i and login when prompted.
 Then run the following command: 'heroku git:remote -a your _app_name_here' and replace your_app_name_here with the name of your Heroku app.
 This will link the app to your Gitpod terminal.
 - Afer linking your app to the workspace with one of the above steps, you can then deploy new versions of the app by running the command 'git push heroku main' and your app will be dployed to Heroku.

+# Credits
+__Content__
+The content of the site was written by myself and inspired by the idea of creating a social blogging site for People with depression as i feel they need to get more involved in the society.
+I belive there is always a room for improvement as i improve on my skills and make it fully functional with time.

+Code for my navigation and footer was from materialize navbar and customised to my liking.
+I adapted the code from materialize documentation examples Bootstrap documenation for the main structure of the create blog form.
+* Media
+All pictures were taken from pexels.com

+* Acknowledgements
+I based the layout for the site on this I think i can therefore blog project-code institute.

+* My color scheme for this site was based on different shades of grey,black,cyan and blue.
+I wanted a colour that is easy on the eyes as viewers may spend hours of the screen.

+* I would also like to thank the team at Tutor support, who helped me solve some deployment issues I encountered due to the recent comprise attack on heroku.

+* Full stack whattsapp group who are available to help fix an issue.

+* Wonderful people of the Slack community too.

+* A final thank to my mentor gbenga_mentor who has advised and guided me through the Milestone 3 project which helpful to create this 4th project as we could meet unfortunatley due to time schedule.

+* Summary- i had wished to implement several features for this site to make full functional and usefull for the community, But with limited time and also not enough knowledge of how to achieve what i wanted.
+For now i hope this is enough as i continue to improve on my skills and update this project in the future.

+# Credits
+__Content__
+The content of the site was written by myself and inspired by the idea of creating a social blogging site for People with depression as i feel they need to get more involved in the society.
+I belive there is always a room for improvement as i improve on my skills and make it fully functional with time.

+Code for my navigation and footer was from materialize navbar and customised to my liking.
+I adapted the code from materialize documentation examples Bootstrap documenation for the main structure of the create blog form.
+* Media
+All pictures were taken from pexels.com

+* Acknowledgements
+I based the layout for the site on this I think i can therefore blog project-code institute.

+* My color scheme for this site was based on different shades of grey,black,cyan and blue.
+I wanted a colour that is easy on the eyes as viewers may spend hours of the screen.

+* I would also like to thank the team at Tutor support, who helped me solve some deployment issues I encountered due to the recent comprise attack on heroku.

+* Full stack whattsapp group who are available to help fix an issue.

+* Wonderful people of the Slack community too.

+* A final thank to my mentor gbenga_mentor who has advised and guided me through the Milestone 3 project which helpful to create this 4th project as we could meet unfortunatley due to time schedule.

+* Summary- i had wished to implement several features for this site to make full functional and usefull for the community, But with limited time and also not enough knowledge of how to achieve what i wanted.
+For now i hope this is enough as i continue to improve on my skills and update this project in the future.